openmiblab/tristan-human-firstinhuman/README.md

 In order to mitigate these risks, the [TRISTAN project](https://www.imi-tristan.eu/) developed an MRI-based method to measure the effect of drugs in liver transporters directly.
 An [analysis pipeline](https://zenodo.org/records/15512551) was developed which generates measurements from signal-time curves in liver and aorta.

-The pipeline in this repository was used to derive results in the first-in-human study, which measured the effect of the drug rifampicin on the biomarkers produced by the assay, as measurement in 8 healthy volunteers.
+The pipeline in this repository was used to derive results in the first-in-human study, which measured the effect of the drug rifampicin on the biomarkers produced by the assay, in 8 healthy volunteers.

 ## 🛠️ Methodology